huggingface/blog/simple_sdxl_optimizations.md

 pipeline.unet = torch.compile(pipeline.unet, mode="reduce-overhead", fullgraph=True)
 ```

-Compared to the baseline (fp16 + SDPA) pipeline, wrapping the UNet with `torch.compile` improves the inference time to 10.2 seconds.
+Compared to the previous baseline (fp16 + SDPA), wrapping the UNet with `torch.compile` improves inference time to 10.2 seconds.

 <aside>
 ⚠️ The first time you compile a model is slower, but once the model is compiled, all subsequent calls to it are much faster!